bustercheeks7/pinboard-app/README.md

 - Integrated with [`next-themes`](https://github.com/pacocoursey/next-themes) for potential light/dark mode support
 - Currently, the app **does not include a theme switcher** — it uses a single visual theme
-- The feature can be easily enabled later if needed

 ---